CNES/S1Tiling/docs/use.rst

       incorrect.
 See the log produced.
   * - 77
     - Some processing cannot be done because external applications cannot be executed.
-Likelly OTB and/or NORMLIM related applications aren't correctly installed.
+Likelly OTB and/or NORMLIM/GammaNaughtRTC related applications aren't correctly installed.
       See the log produced.